Coyle555/mentor-ui/src/components/Hierarchy/README.md

 subtitle | String | No | Subtitle to display to the user for a node *Note: if a subtitle function is passed in, that will take priority* children | Array(*objects*) | Yes | All the children of the node.
 Each item in the list of children will need to be in the node format

+Any extra attributes passed in on a node object are merged in to the node.

 #### Example

 ```